Aids to Beauty

 All you have to make sure is that the style is safe for you to use as well as proper positioning.

-If you are very active in life, wearing strips can be beneficial because you can have them on whenever you need them.
+If you are very active in life, wearing strips can be beneficial.

 But, if you have them on at times where you are engaged in some vigorous activity or bad weather, there are higher chances of them falling off rather than you taking them off.
 Extensions are very secure, but it also depends on the type of activity.